philschatz/octokat.js/README.md

 ## Development

+- Run `npm install`
+- Run `grunt dist` to generate the files in the `./dist` directory

 The unit tests are named to illustrate examples of using the API.
-See [travis tests](https://travis-ci.org/philschatz/octokit.js) or run `npm test` to see them.
+See [travis tests](https://travis-ci.org/philschatz/octokat.js) or run `npm test` to see them.

 [linkedin/sepia](https://github.com/linkedin/sepia) is used to generate recorded results from GitHub and [philschatz/sepia.js](https://github.com/philschatz/sepia.js) uses them in the browser.
 If you are adding tests be sure to include the updated fixtures in the Pull Request.